data-fair/data-fair/doc/pages/user-guide/enrichment-en.md

 Enrichment allows you to import columns from a reference base.
 It is possible to cross-reference its data with data from open data such as the SIRENE database, INSEE data, the cadastre or the BAN.

-* The SIRENE database brings together economic and legal information from more than 28 million french business establishments, including more than 11 million active establishments.
+* The **SIRENE** database brings together economic and legal information from more than 28 million french business establishments, including more than 11 million active establishments.
-* INSEE data makes it possible to retrieve various informations on french administrative divisions (municipalities, departments, regions)
+* **INSEE** data makes it possible to retrieve various informations on french administrative divisions (municipalities, departments, regions)
-* The cadastre provides access to the various information concerning the plots.
+* The **cadastre** provides access to the various information concerning the plots.
 In particular, you can geocode plot codes or obtain the areas of your parcel on the french territory.
-* The NAB is the French National Address Base.
+* The NAB is the **French National Address Base**.
 It allows you to geolocate addresses or find addresses from coordinates.

 Depending on your data, you can choose an enrichment and complete your data.